Vegan White Bean Chili Recipe

 - Stir in the corn, cilantro and lime.
 Season if needed and enjoy.

-This vegan white bean chili is easy to make, low in fat, high in protein and so full of flavour, everyone will be asking for seconds!
-Hearty, healthy and delicious, it’s sure to be a new favourite.
+This vegan white bean chili is easy to make, hearty, healthy and so full of flavour, everyone will be asking for seconds.
 It’s great for meal prep too!

 - 1 medium onion diced (2 cups, 250 g)